wwWallet/wallet-docs/docs/development-environment-setup/01-getting-started.md

   b.
 Generate a new token with `read:packages` scope

   c.
-Save the token on the `.github-token` file on the root of the `wallet-ecosystem` local repository
+Save the token on a `.github-token` file on the root of the `wallet-ecosystem` local repository